vaishnaviimali/Handsign-Alphabet-Recogntion-using-ASL/README.md

 - Train the model and export it.

 3. Testing
-- After training, use the test_model.py script to test the model with real-time hand gestures:
+- After training, create separate folder to save model and its labels after that use the test.py script to test the model with real-time hand gestures:
 ```bash
 python test_model.py
 ```